-Understanding how to calculate shrinkage in retail is a fundamental but critical concept within the loss prevention profession as well as throughout the retail industry.
-Ultimately, retail shrink results in lost profits and can have a dramatic impact on the success of the retail enterprise.
+Understanding how to calculate shrinkage in retail is a fundamental but critical concept within the loss prevention/asset protection profession and throughout the retail industry.
+While it may surface in many different forms, ultimately retail shrink results in lost profits and can have a dramatic impact on the success of the retail enterprise.

 The term “retail shrink” or “retail shrinkage” refers to the difference between the amount of merchandise (or inventory) that the retail company owns on its books, and the results of a physical count of the merchandise.
 The terms are interchangeable and carry the same meaning.
 Simply stated, it represents the difference between the optimal sales income that could be realized for all of the products that our company has purchased and the actual income that is realized after all of the different forms of loss have been accounted for.